irbull/toro/src/content/blog/2024/skiing-jan-2024/skiing.md

 tags:
   - skiing
   - mt_washington
-description: A post Christmas Ski Trip to Mt.
-Washington
+description: "Our family's ski trip to Mt.
+Washington was a tapestry of clear skies, spirited runs, cozy lunch breaks, and an afternoon of challenging slopes, all wrapped up in the warmth of togetherness and memorable mountain moments."
 ---

 ![Mt Washington](./mt-washington.jpg)